digital-work-lab/open-source-project/docs/week_1_teaching_notes.md

 ## Intro and instructor <a id="intro"></a>

-Ask: WI/ISM?, Experience in programming, in git/python, open-source development?

-Instructor
+Introduce myself/instructor

 - You wee when I took vacation
 - It takes 10 years to become good at something
 - Git/Python/R: for my research projects
 - Enjoyment/challenge/making an impact: that's what I want you to experience in this project.

+Learn about students

+- Degree program (WI/ISM?)
+- Experience in programming, in git/python, open-source development? - always helpful
+- We "only" need EiAPs and JaP.
+If you have not completed these, participate in the project in the next semester(s)

 ## What you will learn <a id="what-you-will-learn"></a>

 **Git/GitHub**

+Highlight the rapid diffusion of Git/GitHub and the massive investments to change versioning systems (core infrastructure)

 Ask students why Google, AirBnB etc. would publish code?